RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/workers_staircase.md

 As little money spent on the welfare of workers as possible.
 Best to employ children.
 Workers were barely able to earn enough to feed and clothe themselves.

-From 1802 to 1891 there were over 18 Acts of Parliament passed as the country recognised that something was seriously wrong and tried to change.
-In 1948 textile workers were still suffering from respiritory diseases, although the causes were understood 100 years before; inhalation of fibres.

 ### What was it like?
 It was unbearably hot and deafeningly noisy.
 It stank - of oil, dust, body odour and poor sanitation.